top of page

 Mérida has a tropical climate.
 The coolest month is January, with average temperatures around 74°F (23°C).
 Things start to heat up in March, and the hottest months are April and May, when temperatures reach between 82 and 84°F (28–29°C).
 The record low in Mérida was 40°F (4.9°C), and the record high was 109°F (42.8°C).

 By September, temperatures begin to drop slightly, but it's still the rainy season.
-Expect short afternoon showers, usually lasting about an hour.
-From October onward, the rain eases off and the weather becomes more pleasant.
+Expect short afternoon showers, usually lasting about an hour – I’ve been caught in them often enough to learn that the hard way.
+From October on, rain lets up and the weather gets more comfortable.

 Swimming is possible year-round, with water temperatures ranging from 74°F (25°C) in January to 83°F (28°C) in August.
 And if you're into surfing, the windiest months are from February to May – perfect for catching some waves.